tarwn/lessthandot-hugo/blogs/content/posts/2009-02-04-sql-server-covering-indexes.md

 From   PeopleTest
 Where  Id = 2
 ```
 This will return 'Green'.
 Simple, right.
-Well… here's what's happening behind the scenes.
+Well... here's what's happening behind the scenes.
 SQL Server will use the clustered index to quickly locate the row where ID = 2.
 It will then go to the table to get FavoriteColor.
 Essentially, there are 2 steps.
 Locate the row in the index and use it to look up the row in the table.

 Now, add this nonclustered index: